jcamach2/asst1/README.md

 To get started:

 1. ISPC is needed to compile many of the programs used in this assignment.
 ISPC can be easily installed on the myth machines through the following steps:

-Download the linux binary into a local directory of your choice:
+From a myth machine, download the linux binary into a local directory of your choice.
+You can get ISPC compiler binaries for Linux from the ISPC [downloads page](https://ispc.github.io/downloads.html), or directly download it via `wget` from the linux commandline.

     wget https://sourceforge.net/projects/ispcmirror/files/v1.9.2/ispc-v1.9.2-linux.tar.gz

-Tar the downloaded file: `tar -xvf ispc-v1.9.2-linux.tar.gz`
+Untar the downloaded file: `tar -xvf ispc-v1.9.2-linux.tar.gz`

-Change directories into the ispc folder: cd ispc-v1.9.2-linux Copy the path to this directory for later by using: pwd Open your `.bashrc` file with an editor of your liking (using vim for example): vim ~/.bashrc Set the `$PATH` variable by adding the following line at the very bottom of the file (path/you/copied is the saved path from step 4):
+Add the ISPC directory to your system path.
+For example, if you copied ispc to the directory `~SUID/MYCOURSEWORK/ISPC`, in bash you'd update your path variable with:

-    export PATH="$PATH:path/you/copied
+    export PATH="$PATH:~SUID/MYCOURSEWORK/ISPC

-Also execute this command in the shell for the current session: `export PATH="$PATH:path/you/copied"`
+If you are using csh, you'll update your `PATH` using `setenv`.
+A quick Google search will tell you how.

-2. We will be distributing assignment starter code via git repos hosted on [github].
-Clone the assignment 1 starter code using:
+2. The assignment starter code is available on [github].
+Please clone the Assignment 1 starter code using:

     git clone git@github.com:stanford-cs149/asst1.git